Research Partners

 👨🏫 Focus Areas:

-• Contrastive learning with sensor data
+• Contrastive learning for sensor fusion

-• Synchrotron-enabled AM phase analysis
+• Synchrotron-enabled phase transformation analysis

 EPFL Logo